p2pcommons/working-group/README.md

 We realize these might not be the easiest to read, because minutes get messy sometime.
 Also, because the meetings sometimes include talk about other work related to the p2pcommons (e.g., [Hypergraph](https://github.com/hypergraph-xyz)), it might be a bit confusing.
 Any comments or questions are welcome as [an issue](https://github.com/p2pcommons/working-group/issues/new).

 See also the [dependency chart](https://raw.githubusercontent.com/libscie/business-plan/master/assets/dependency-chart.png) for an overview of products the Liberate Science team works on and their external dependencies.
-These developments inform the `p2pcommons`.
-If more teams join the working group on `p2pcommons`, we will try to reflect those there too.
+These developments inform the [`p2pcommons`](https://github.com/p2pcommons).
+Right now, the working group covers all the Liberate Science products.
+If more teams join the working group on `p2pcommons`, we will try to reflect those here too.

 ![](https://raw.githubusercontent.com/libscie/business-plan/master/assets/dependency-chart.png)